RubySlovenia/RubySlovenia.github.io/stickers.md

 **Awesome**, right?

-Here are all the donations so far by the fine folks of our community:
+## Donations so far by the fine folks of our community:

 Name|GitHub|#
 -|-|-: